wpengine/hwptoolkit/docs/explanation/routing.md

 2. A single large GraphQL query doesn't cache well causing performance issues due to low cache hit rate.

 All this has solutions but we'll talk about those next.
+> [!TIP]
+> You can see examples of this approach as part of some of our existing client examples for Next.js where we used a catch-all template [https://github.com/wpengine/hwptoolkit/tree/main/examples/next](https://github.com/wpengine/hwptoolkit/tree/main/examples/next)
 ### The Seed Query

 The concept of a "Seed Query" is to get only the information needed to decide what template the content will use to be rendered.
 This is what WordPress does under the hood before rendering a template.
 In headless this GraphQL request is extremely small.
 This reduced size means it's relatively stable and can benefit from a high cache-hit rate.